-Best Micro-USB cables
+Best Micro-USB Cables

 Another benefit of this cable is that it gives you a 480Mbps data transfer speed, as well as fast charging.

 If you want a durable, extra-long Micro-USB cable that's fast, the Anker 10-foot Nylon Braided Micro-USB cable is the one for you.
+And it's only $8.

 Anker PowerLine Micro-USB cable

-The Anker PowerLine Micro-USB cable is rated highly by consumers because it is very durable and performs its job well.
+The Anker PowerLine Micro-USB cable is rated highly by consumers, as well as The Wirecutter, because it is very durable and performs its job well.
+It's also rather inexpensive at only $5.

 Made of Kevlar — the same stuff that bulletproof vests are made from — this cable isn't going to fray or otherwise break down any time soon.
 In fact, Anker boasts that it has a 10,000 bend lifespan, which customer reviews appear to confirm.